Go to Homepage

 PNG dives/ photo: Peter Lange

 If Rabaul’s fiery volcanoes scare you, try Kavieng on the island of New Ireland instead.
 Similar war relics, diving and jungle hikes are available.
-Stay at the ocean-facing 16-room Malagan Beach Resort, which is run by the folks who operate Madang Resort.
+Stay at the ocean-facing 16-room Malagan Beach Resort.
 A pleasant swimming pool is positioned at the water’s edge.
-Excursions include visits to remote villages, including one called Laraibina (80km down a pleasantly paved highway) in which a woman named Kathy Hiob performs a daily eel-feeding ritual.
-At other villages in these parts, colourful and elaborate Malagan headdresses and other carvings are made and sold (from Kina40 up).
+Excursions include visits to remote villages, including one called Laraibina (80km down a pleasantly paved highway).
+You might spot an eel-feeding ritual.
+At other villages in these parts, colourful and elaborate Malagan headdresses and other carvings are made and sold.
 Tunnels and relics from the second world war abound.
 The little town is a short, safe walk from the hotel and its two local markets are worth exploring for fresh produce and souvenirs.
 Be aware that bargaining is not part of the local culture, though discounts are sometimes offered.

 ▲ top